mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      - Follow the upgrade path for your existing version to perform necessary database migrations.

-     - Upgrade versions in chronological order.
-Your new release :ref:`must have been released after <om-upgrade-con-release-date>` the version you are upgrading.

    - To protect your data, |onprem| refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.4 or later.